Medicare-Hospital Insurance (93.773)

 Applicant Eligibility

-Persons age 65 or over and certain disabled persons are eligible for hospital insurance protection.
-Nearly everyone who reached 65 before 1968 is eligible for hospital insurance, including people not eligible for cash Social Security benefits.
-A person reaching age 65 in 1968 or after, who is not eligible for cash benefits, needs some work credit to qualify for hospital insurance benefits.
-The amount of work credit needed depends on age.
-Hospital insurance (Medicare Part A) is also available to persons, age 65 or over, not otherwise eligible through payment of a monthly premium which is currently $316.
-A reduced Part A premium of $174 per month in 2003 is available to persons with 30 or more quarters paid into the social security system, as well as to their spouse, surviving spouse or divorced spouse.
-The reduction in Part A premium payments would also apply to the surviving spouse, or divorced spouse of an individual who had at least 30 quarters of coverage under the social security system.
-Federal employees began contributing toward Medicare hospital insurance coverage beginning January 1983.
-Employees who worked prior to 1983 and who were employed during January 1983, can receive credit toward establishing Medicare eligibility, if necessary, for prior non-contributory quarters of Federal employment.
-State and local government employees not already in Social Security-covered positions and hired on or after April 1, 1986 also contribute toward Medicare hospital insurance coverage.
-Although States may request agreements to cover individuals employed prior to April 1, 1986, no credit is given toward establishing Medicare entitlement for prior employment.
-Persons under age 65 who have been entitled for at least 24 months to Social Security disability benefits, or for 29 consecutive months to railroad retirement benefits based on disability, are eligible for hospital insurance benefits.
+Persons age 65 or over and certain disabled persons are eligible to receive hospital insurance benefits.
+Nearly all individuals who had reached the age of 65 before 1968 are eligible for Part A, including people not eligible for cash Social Security benefits.
+A person reaching the age of 65 from 1968 to the present, and who is not eligible for social security benefits, needs to have accumulated work credits (amount dependent on age) to qualify for hospital insurance benefits.
+Hospital insurance (Medicare Part A) is also available to persons aged 65 and over through payment of a monthly premium, which is currently $506 per month, effective January 1, 2023.
+A reduced Part A premium of $278 per month is applied to persons with 30 to 39 quarters in which they have paid into the social security system.
+This reduced Part A premium applies to their spouse, surviving spouse or divorced spouse as well.
+Federal employees began contributing toward Medicare hospital insurance coverage in 1983.
+Employees who have worked in the federal government prior to this year are still eligible to receive credit for prior non-contributory quarters of Federal employment.
+State and local government employees not already in Social Security-covered positions and who were hired on or after April 1, 1986 also contribute toward Medicare hospital insurance coverage.
+Although states may request agreements to cover individuals employed prior to April 1, 1986, no credit is given toward establishing Medicare entitlement for prior employment.
+Persons under the age of 65 who have been entitled to Social Security or Railroad Retirement disability benefits for at least 29 months are also eligible to receive hospital insurance benefits, as are any individuals who have been diagnosed with End Stage Renal Disease (ESRD).

 Beneficiary Eligibility